You are here

 Task force membership is outlined in 22-35.3-23, C.R.S.

-Chair, State Board of Education - Colorado Department of Education
+2nd Congressional District, State Board of Education - Colorado Department of Education

 Executive Director, Student Pathways Unit